johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 in section [Seat:*] add or adjust line to say:
 `xserver-command=X -s 0 -dpms`

-I was having trouble getting the pi to stop blanking the screen untill I put the above line of code in every section of the file.
+I was having trouble getting the pi to stop blanking the screen until I put the above line of code in every section of the file.
 Now the screen stays on all the time.
 That's what I want.